MagicLab-team/BannerView/README.md

 }
 ```

-## There are thre possible scroll types
+## There are three possible scroll types

 ```swift
 public enum BannerViewScrollType {